blackmesadev/docs/docs/modules/admin/commands/deepsearch.md

 # Deep Search

-Deep search a [`target`](../../../reference/object-types.md#user)'s infractions, this shows all infractions, including those that have expired.
+Deep Search the infractions from a [`target`](../../../reference/object-types.md#user).
+This shows all infractions, including those that have expired.

 ## Syntax